Pasture-Raised: Cows Belong in the Fields

 Are all Organic Valley Pasture-Raised Cows also Grass-Fed?

 Yes, all Organic Valley pasture-raised cows are grass-fed, but not all are 100% grass-fed or Certified Grass-Fed Organic.

-In comparison, 100% grass-fed and Certified Grass-Fed Organic mean the cows only eat grasses and forages (plus a small amount of approved nutritional supplements, like molasses, if needed)—no grains.
-Our Grassmilk® products (fluid milk, yogurt and cheese) are all pasture-raised and Certified Grass-Fed Organic.
-Learn more about the role of grass in our cows’ diets and how we use the term grass-fed.
+In comparison, 100% grass-fed and Certified Grass-Fed Organic mean the cows only eat grasses and forages (plus a small amount of approved nutritional supplements, like molasses, if needed) — no grains.
+Our Grassmilk® products (milk and cheese) are all pasture-raised and Certified Grass-Fed Organic.